Grow Financial Federal Credit Union

 6. Earn better rates on your savings.

 If you haven’t taken advantage of higher savings rates, now’s the time.
-Earn a better return on the money you’re already saving by opening a Money Market Account or a Certificate Account5 in Grow Online or Mobile Banking:
+Earn a better return on the money you’re already saving by opening a Money Market Account or a Certificate Account in Grow Online or Mobile Banking:

 • Money Market Account: Keep savings liquid and flexible while earning better rates.